 “Where do I even begin looking for a job?” is one of the most common questions future graduates ask when considering their next step after graduating.
-Conducting a job search takes time, energy and discernment on what positions, organizations and locations are good fits.
+Conducting a job search takes time and energy.

 Here are some steps to begin your job search: